tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## LogiGear TestArchitect for IBM UrbanCode Build

- The LogiGear TestArchitect plug-in for IBM UrbanCode Deploy and Build provides steps to run tests using the TestArchitect command line interface.
+The LogiGear TestArchitect plug-in for IBM UrbanCode Deploy and Build provides steps to run tests using theTestArchitect command line interface.

 ---